onqtam/headjack/src/motivation/philosophy.md

 ## Culture war

-Ideas should not be sacred - we are just neurons - global & borderless super intelligence - bootstrapping the global hivemind

 The aggregate sentiment on twitter’s backend is analogous to a liquidity order book - we should want to see the Overton window.